The Practical Publishing Group consists of:

 Where data is processed

 Some personal data we collect from you may be transferred to, stored at, or processed at a destination outside the European Economic Area (“EEA”), or processed by companies outside the EEA who work for us or for one of our service providers.
-Where this is the case, we will put in place appropriate protection to make sure your personal data remains fully protected and is treated in line with this Policy.
+Where this is the case, appropriate technical and organisational measures are applied to ensure the security and confidentiality of your data is treated in line with this Policy.

 Opting out of marketing communications

 You can opt out of email communications by clicking the Unsubscribe link at the bottom of all emails.
 This is applied on a brand-by-brand basis, so that for instance you can opt out of emails from one of our brands whilst still receiving emails from another.

 You have the following rights, with some restrictions, in relation to the personal data we hold on you: